 Day of the Week

-The violin plots below show the distribution of accidents by day of the week over the 15 year period.
+The violin plots below show the distribution of crashes by day of the week over the 15 year period.
 They are divided into two seasons: summer (May–October) and winter (November–April).

-There is lower ridership in winter over all (top row), as indicated by the central dotted line indicating average number of accidents.
+There is lower ridership in winter over all (top row), as indicated by the central dotted line indicating average number of crashes.
 And we can see an increase on weekends; but during the winter, that weekend increase is small as compared with summer (bottom row).
-However, the winter distributions are more elongated than those from summer, meaning that on some days there are many riders, and on others there are almost none.
+The winter distributions are more elongated than those from summer, meaning that on some days there are many riders, and on others there are almost none, just as we expected.
 Summer weekends, by contrast, have consistently high ridership.

-Motorcycle accidents do not follow the same trends as for all motor vehicles.
-Motorcyclists continue riding even when they do not have a job.
+Motorcycle crashes do not follow the same trends as for cars.
+Motorcyclists continue riding even when they do not have a job to commute to.
 Seasons have a large effect on the number of riders out on the road.
-Riders are also out on holidays in the summer when other vehicles take the day off, and have high variance for winter holidays and weekends when the weather may turn against them.
-There are many more ways to explore motorcycle accidents—time of day, type of motorcycle, vehicle at fault—but those will have to wait for another day.
+Motorcycle ridership has variance for winter holidays and weekends when the weather may turn against them.
+There are many more ways to explore motorcycle crashes—time of day, type of motorcycle, vehicle at fault—but those will have to wait for another day.